External freedom to speak up policy for NHS workers

 We will agree with you how you would like to be kept updated on progress.

-Wherever possible we will share the feedback or investigation report with you (while respecting the confidentiality of others and recognising that some matters may be strictly confidential; as such it may be that we cannot even share the outcome with you).
+Wherever possible we will share the feedback or investigation report with you.
+However, there may be cases where we will need to respect the confidentiality of others and will only be able to share partial feedback.
+In cases where matters are strictly confidential, it may be that we cannot even share the outcome with you.

-Where we decide not to pursue the matter further, we will explain why.
+Where we decide not to pursue the matters further, we will explain why.

 How we learn from your speaking up